12rajnish/Blood-Brain-Barrier-Permeability-Prediction/README.md

 Step 3: Download and extract the BBB.rar file.

-Step 4: Extract the data.zip and keep it in the DeePred-BBB folder.

-Step 5: Save SMILES notation of your compounds in "smiles.smi" file in the extracted folder
+Step 4: Save SMILES notation of your compounds in "smiles.smi" file in the extracted folder

-Step 6: Change value of path variable in bbb_script.py and execute the script.
+Step 5: Change value of path variable in bbb_script.py and execute the script.
 (Features will be automatically calculated using PaDEL software and SVM model(svm_model.sav) will be executed for prediction)